AdaCore/ada-spark-rfcs/considered/rfc-oop-tagged.rst

    - It cannot have coextensions

-The advantage of a restricted tagged record is that it can be extended by a class record, thus providing an initial mirgration path.
+The advantage of a restricted tagged record is that it can be extended by a class record, thus providing an initial migration path.

 Reference-level explanation
 ===========================